underpig1/simplest-desktop-clock/README.md

 What it does:
 - It's a desktop clock
 - It changes colors with your wallpaper
+The best part is, it's customizable!
+So have fun!

 ## Install
 To install the program, simply download the project, navigate to the folder, and run `install.bat`.